 Below: Minneapolis Park and Recreation Board Superintendent Jayne Miller stopped by the Garden in June to show off the award that the MPRB received from The Trust for Public Land, which named the Minneapolis the top city parks system in the nation for the second consecutive year.
 Superintendent Miller (back row, second from the right), surrounded by students at the Garden and Shelter volunteer Donna Ahrens.
 EBWG Education Program Coordinator Lauren Borer, center, holds the award.
 Photo Lauren Borer.

 The next event was the exhibition opening of the Eloise Butler Garden Florilegium at the Minneapolis Central Library on August 14.
-Forty-five paintings of native plants from the Wild Flower Garden were exhibited.
-Susan Wilkins and Marilyn Garber (head of the School for Botanical Art) spoke about the history of the wildflower Garden and the history of the botanical art.
+Forty-five paintings of native plants from the Wildflower Garden were exhibited.
+Susan Wilkins and Marilyn Garber (head of the School for Botanical Art) spoke about the history of the Wildflower Garden and the history of the botanical art school.
 MPRB Superintendent Jayne Miller also spoke.
 The Friends paid $300 for some of the refreshments provided, the Friends of the Library paid for the remainder.
 Pam Weiner manned a Friends Table and a number of other board members were present.

 In August, the Friends were able to announce that we had met the fundraising match offered last Fall by People for Parks - that brought in $12,500 from them.
 Several other large donations came in during the Summer and are summarized below in the Autumn section.